marcelauliano/MitoHiFi/README.md

 - final_mitogenome.gb - the final mitochondria annotated in GenBank format.
 - final_mitogenome.coverage.png - the sequencing coverage throughout the final mitogenome
 - final_mitogenome.annotation.png - the predicted genes throughout the final mitogenome
+- contigs_annotations.png - annotation plots for all potential contigs
+- coverage_plot.png - reads coverage plot of filtered reads mapped to all potential contigs
 - contigs_stats.tsv - it will show you the statistics of your assembled mitos such as the number of genes, size, whether it was circularized or not, if the sequence has frameshifts and etc...
-- contigs_annotations.png - it will show the predicted genes of your assembled mitos
+- shared_genes.tsv - show comparison of annotation between close-related mitogenome and all potential contigs assembled

 ### 5.2 Further outputs